Empower Victims

 Obstacle

-While police intervention can result in arrests and criminal charges, many victims understandably hesitate to take this route.
-For some, there is a deep fear that involving the police may provoke further violence or retaliation from the abuser, putting themselves or their children at even greater risk.
+While police intervention can lead to arrests and criminal charges, many victims understandably hesitate to pursue this route.
+For some, there is a genuine fear that involving the police could escalate the situation, provoking further violence or retaliation from the perpetrator and placing themselves or their children at increased risk.

-For others, emotional ties, hope for change, or a long history of coercive control can make the thought of taking legal action against a partner feel overwhelming or even impossible.
-Feelings of shame, guilt, or isolation may also prevent individuals from seeking help through the criminal justice system.
+For others, strong emotional ties, hope that the behaviour may change, or the impact of long-term coercive control can make the prospect of taking legal action against a partner feel overwhelming or even impossible.
+Feelings of shame, guilt, or isolation may also act as powerful barriers, discouraging individuals from seeking support through the criminal justice system.

-These complex emotional and psychological barriers are real and valid, and they often leave Victims feeling trapped and unsure of where to turn.
+These complex emotional and psychological factors are both real and deeply valid.
+As a result, many victims are left feeling trapped, uncertain, and unsure of where to turn for safe and accessible support.

 Solution

-There are alternative legal protections available under the Family Law Act 1996, which allow victims of domestic abuse to seek safety through the civil courts.
+There are alternative legal protections available under the Family Law Act 1996, enabling victims of domestic abuse to seek safety through the civil courts.
 These remedies include:

 ● Non-Molestation Orders